 Muskego Park was a new experience for our entire family, but Fox River Park in the Town of Waukesha was one that I had taken the kids to many moons ago.
 So long ago, that no one else remembered coming here except me.
 This park, located at W264 S4500 River Road, Waukesha, WI 53189, features 257 acres, paved trails (perfect for rollerbladers, scooters, and bicycles), a nature play area, a canoe launch, snow shoeing, fishing, and geocaching.

-Admission to Waukesha County Parks is $4 for a car or $32 for one annual Waukesha County park pass.
+Park admission can be found in the Fees and Admission section of the Waukesha County Parks post here.
 If an attendant is available, you will receive your day pass or annual sticker on site.
 If the entrance booth is unattended, place your cash or check payment in an envelope, drop it in the box, and place the envelope stub on your dashboard as proof of payment.
 An annual sticker will be mailed to you.
-If you plan to visit multiple county parks BEFORE your park sticker arrives in the mail, be sure to have your envelope stub and a copy of your check to show the gate attendant as proof of payment for an annual sticker or you will be charged $4 for daily admission.
+If you plan to visit multiple county parks BEFORE your park sticker arrives in the mail, be sure to have your envelope stub and a copy of your check to show the gate attendant as proof of payment for an annual sticker or you will be charged for daily admission.

 Hours are sunrise to 10:00 PM year-round.